The name Rycearde arrived in England

 years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Rycearde are characterized by many spelling variations

 .
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Rycearde include Richards, Richard, Ricard, Rycard and others.

 Early Notables of the Rycearde family (pre 1700)

-Distinguished members of the family include William Richards, Captain and Vice Admiral of Kent; Ralph Richards, rector of Helmdon, Northamptonshire from 1641 to 1668; and his son, William Richards (1643-1705), an...
-Another 31 words (2 lines of text) are included under the topic Early Rycearde Notables in all our PDF Extended History products and printed products wherever possible.
+Distinguished members of the family include William Richards, Captain and Vice Admiral of Kent; Ralph Richards, rector of Helmdon, Northamptonshire from 1641 to 1668; and his son, William Richards (1643-1705), an English clergyman and author; and John Richards (died 1694), English-born, colonial military officer, businessman, politician, and magistrate in America, best...
+Another 85 words (6 lines of text) are included under the topic Early Rycearde Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Rycearde family to Ireland

 Some of the Rycearde family moved to Ireland